By Dave Landry

 4. Ideally, Make Sure That All The Stars Align (but they won’t be with emerging trend patterns)

 Obsess before you get into a trade, not afterwards—stop me if you’ve heard that before.
 You must plan your trade and trade your plan.
 Micromanaging can quite often pay over the short-term but never longer-term.
 Assume that you’re in a position and it begins to go against you but hasn’t hit your protective stop.
 What should you do?
 Nothing.
 If you get out at the first signs of adversity-either at a tiny loss or when open profits begin to erode-then you will never capture a great trend.
 We’re playing to win.
 And, the only way to win is to capture a trend.
 Write that down too.

-Micromanaging will make you look smart-at least shorter-term.
+Micromanaging will often make you look smart-at least shorter-term.
 However, we’re not playing to be right or look smart.
 How do you think I got the name “Trend Following Moron?”
 We’re playing to make money, big money.
 And, that means following the plan by following along.
 We will not be right all the time-one of the few things that I can guarantee.
 We will be right over time.
 I can almost guarantee that (almost being the key word in that sentence).

 In for a penny, in for a pound.
 Each position must be seen to its fruition.
 It’s funny, in my daily Core Trading Service I outline exactly where the stop should be.
 Yet, when positions aren’t headed in the intended direction my inbox begins to fill with a plethora of “shouldn’t we just get out?” emails.
 Nope.
 Follow the plan Stan (and Robert, Bill, Susan,…).